peprolinbot/xenovaping/README.md

+# ⚠️ Project DEPRECATED in favor of https://codeberg.org/peprolinbot/bus.gal-web
+bus.gal-web is more polished and has more functionality

 # xenovaping 🟢

 Unofficial service which sends you an email when you can get the payback of your trips done with the Xente Nova card.